Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Whoa, that's sick.

-What a sign-off.
+What a sign-off?

 Yeah.

-it didn't really match the tone of the postcard you turned over it's a very risque postcard
+It's like, that's very poetic for, it didn't really match the tone of the postcard.

-Well, it actually was from Alex.
+Well, actually was from Alex.

-So, he would have been super confused then.
-Opening sentence.
+So he would have been super confusing.

 Alex, yeah.

-I can see why he'd be confused.
+I can see why I'd be confused.

 But Alex was actually Christopher Johnson McCandless.